A brief intro to Jerusalem

 The name Jerusalem comes from the Sumerian words, yeru (which means settlement) and Shalem (the name of a deity in Bronze Age).
 The pre-biblical Hebrew writing of Jerusalem was dated to the period of sixth and seventh centuries before the Christian Era.
 Scholars interpret the inscription of this writing to this effect in general: “Yahweh is the God of the whole earth.
 The mountains of Judah belong to him, to the God of Jerusalem”.
 Thus Jerusalem is a pre-historical as well as an important historical place.

 April through May and October through November.

 How to get to Jerusalem

-Most foreign travellers arrive at the Ben Gurion International Airport (‘Natbag’ in local parlance), about forty minute drive from Jerusalem.
-There can be possible delays for travellers, way in or way out, as the security measures are very stringent.
+Most foreign travelers arrive at the Ben Gurion International Airport (‘Natbag’ in local parlance), about forty minute drive from Jerusalem.
+There can be possible delays for travelers, way in or way out, as the security measures are very stringent.
 Private taxis may be availed, but the public transport buses can be the best budget option.

 A Jerusalem 48 hour itinerary

 The Old City is a walled area of about one square kilometer, declared as the World Heritage Site by UNESCO in 1982.
 This is a big archaeological site (including the surrounding areas of the old city), at least six thousand years old.
 Here you find the famous Jewish sites of the Western Wall and Temple Mount, the Islamic sites of Dome of the Rock and al-Aqsa Mosque and the Christian site of Church of the Holy Sepulcer.